r-hariganesh6122/DSA-40Days-Challenge/Day08/README.md

-# 📅 Day 8 of 40 – Stack & Linked List (NeetCode Roadmap)
+## 👨‍💻 Day 8 of 40 – Stack & Linked List (NeetCode Roadmap)

-Today I wrapped up the stack topic (skipped Generate Parentheses due to its BFS/backtracking nature) and moved into linked lists.
-Learned some deep techniques and cleared some long-standing confusions.
+Today’s journey took me through some tricky Stack problems and wrapped up with a classic Linked List problem.

+### 🔹 Problems Solved:

+✔️ Car Fleet
+✔️ Largest Rectangle in Histogram
+✔️ Linked List Cycle
+❌ Generate Parentheses (Skipped – requires backtracking)

 ---

-## ✅ Problems Solved
+### 📘 Key Takeaways

-- ✔️ Car Fleet
+#### 🚗 Car Fleet
+- Used a vector of pairs to associate position and time.
+- Learned how to sort in descending order using `sort(rbegin(), rend())`.
+- Understood how to use a stack to count non-decreasing fleet arrival times.
+- Realized the need for **explicit float conversion** to avoid integer division issues.

-- ✔️ Largest Rectangle in Histogram
+#### 🧱 Largest Rectangle in Histogram
+- Learned the **monotonic stack** approach to compute maximum area.
+- Tricky part: grasping why popping early is necessary to find the correct left boundary.
+- Width calculation based on the index of previous smaller height was eye-opening.

-- ✔️ Linked List Cycle
+#### 🔁 Linked List Cycle
+- Implemented **Floyd’s Cycle Detection** algorithm.
+- Faced confusion around the structure and behavior of linked lists at first.
+- Understood the logic of using two pointers (slow and fast) to detect cycles efficiently.

 ---

-## 🧠 What I Learned

-### 🔹 Car Fleet
-  ➤ Paired each car's position with time = (target - position) / speed
-  ➤ Sorted using `sort(rbegin(), rend())` — learned about reverse iterators
-  ➤ Faced type conversion issue with float and int — must cast or assign to float after division
-  ➤ Tried a greedy approach, but then used a stack-based one: push times and count fleets where time is non-decreasing
-  ➤ Final insight: return the stack size for fleet count

-### 🔹 Largest Rectangle in Histogram
-  ➤ Couldn't find the approach initially, studied the solution
-  ➤ Learned the **monotonic increasing stack** technique
-  ➤ Push indices until a smaller bar is found
-  ➤ Pop and compute area using height × width, where width is `(i - st.top() - 1)`
-  ➤ Key takeaway: why popping first is necessary — left boundaries can be far away

-### 🔹 Linked List Cycle
-  ➤ Found the problem description confusing due to the hidden input structure
-  ➤ Learned how Floyd's Cycle Detection (tortoise and hare) algorithm works
-  ➤ Simple once understood: two pointers, one fast and one slow — if they meet, there's a cycle

----

-## ❌ Skipped Problem

-- ✖️ Generate Parentheses — involves backtracking/BFS, will revisit later

----

-## ✅ Commit Message
+Every problem gave me a small but meaningful lesson — from float precision to pointer tricks.

+#Day8 #DSAChallenge #NeetCode #CPlusPlus #Stack #LinkedList #CodeEveryday #100DaysOfCode